 • Click here to find out more about becoming a UKABC Partner

-The UK-ASEAN Business Council (UKABC) is an independent partner to UK and ASEAN governments, linking the UK private sector, the UK government and the public and private sectors of ASEAN, facilitating dialogue on policy and shared global challenges to grow two-way trade and investment between the UK and ASEAN.
+The UK-ASEAN Business Council (UKABC) is an independent partner to UK and Southeast Asian governments and the ASEAN Secretariat, linking the UK private sector, the UK government and the public and private sectors of ASEAN, facilitating dialogue on policy and shared global challenges to grow two-way trade and investment between the UK and ASEAN.

 Latest News